ARE YOU INTERVIEWING FOR YOUR FIRST GENERAL COUNSEL OR ASSISTANT GENERAL COUNSEL ROLE? PRACTICE THESE QUESTIONS BEFORE YOUR INTERVIEW.

 - Research and provide practical guidance on privacy and cybersecurity, marketing, and consumer protection statutes, regulations and pending legislation around the world

-Assume that the person interviewing you could ask the question, “Tell me about a time that you provided practical guidance on cybersecurity.
+Assume that the person doing the general counsel interview could ask the question, “Tell me about a time that you provided practical guidance on cybersecurity.
 What specific guidance did you provide, how did you stay current on worldwide legislation and what was the result?”

 Another example is Aon has a General Counsel role in Cleveland.
 The job description reads: